ThoughtWorksInc/each/README.md

 ## Motivation

-I am the author of [Stateless Future](https://github.com/qifun/stateless-future), which is macro library that provide `await` for asynchronous programming.
+There is a macro library [Stateless Future](https://github.com/qifun/stateless-future) that provide `await` for asynchronous programming.
 `await` is a mechanism that transform synchronous-like code into asynchronous expressions.
 C# 4.5, ECMAScript 7 and Python 3.5 also support the mechanism.

-I implemented the `await` mechanism in Stateless Future in an algorithm called [CPS transform](https://en.wikipedia.org/wiki/Continuation-passing_style).
-When I learn scalaz, I found that the same algorithm could be applied for any monadic expression, including `Option` monad, `IO` monad, and `Future` monad.
-So I started this project, Each.
+The `await` mechanism in Stateless Future is implemented by an algorithm called [CPS transform](https://en.wikipedia.org/wiki/Continuation-passing_style).
+When learning [scalaz](https://scalaz.github.io/scalaz/), we found that the same algorithm could be applied for any monadic expression, including `Option` monad, `IO` monad, and `Future` monad.
+So we started this project, Each.

 Each is a superset of `await` syntax, as Each support multiple types of monads, while `await` only works with `Future`.
 When we perform a CPS transform for monadic expression with the `Future` monad, the use case looks almost the same with the `await` syntax in [Stateless Future](https://github.com/qifun/stateless-future)